nahati/contao-isotope-stock/README.md

 #### Product list

-- Show inventory status
+- Display inventory status and available quantity

 #### Product View

+- Display inventory status and available quantity
-- Show add to cart button according to the inventory status
+- Display add to cart button according to the inventory status

+#### Some features in detail:

+- On page Cart: Display message if cart was changed / user is asked to confirm.
+- On page checkout: Display message if cart was changed / user is asked to confirm.
+- On page Checkout: Display message if product quantity has changed during the checkout process (by concurring updates) / user is asked to go back to cart.
+- On page Order completed: Display message if product quantity has changed in the last step of the checkout process (by simultaneously concurring updates) / order status is set to `Overbought`, a notification is send.

+### B) Handle order limits

+- Take `minQuantityPerOrder` and `maxQuantityPerOrder` of a product into account.

 #### Handles these usecases: